SpaceX to launch another historic astronaut mission tomorrow - KTVZ

 How are they getting to space?

-The crew will travel to the ISS aboard a SpaceX Crew Dragon capsule, which has launched seven crewed missions since entering service in 2020.
+The crew will travel to the ISS aboard a SpaceX Crew Dragon capsule, which will mark the seventh crewed mission since entering service in 2020.

 Though SpaceX designed the Crew Dragon to be reusable and three capsules are already in service, Crew-4 will fly aboard a brand new spacecraft.